 Here at CBDfx, we guarantee that our products will always contain less than 0.3 percent THC.
 Therefore, you can rest assured that our tinctures, edibles, vape juices, and other CBD-infused offerings fully comply with the law and contain THC levels so low that they will likely not show up on a drug test.

 2. CBDfx Lab Results

 To provide our customers with full transparency, we always publish the third-party lab test results for each of our products.
 While most companies only publish lab test results for their raw CBD oil, we take things a step further by offering test results for each of the products we produce.
 Whether you want more details on the CBD and THC content of our Blue Raspberry Vape Juice, our CBD Gummies, our CBD Tincture, or any of our other premier CBD products, all the resources you need in order to learn more are always at your disposal.

 3. CBDfx Drug Test Information

 If you have any questions about the THC content of our products or any other subjects relating to our work here at CBDfx, don’t hesitate to reach out.
-Whenever anyone asks you, “Does CBDfx contain THC?” we want you to be able to provide total assurance that our products won’t make you lose your job or fail any type of important drug test.
+Whenever anyone asks you, “Does CBDfx contain THC?” we want you to be able to provide some assurance that our products likely won’t make you lose your job or fail any type of important drug test.

 Will CBD Show in a Drug Test: The Bottom Line